Antondfger/Sparse-Prior-Regularized/README.md

 where:

-- `z_i(x)` — contextual logit produced by the sequential recommendation model;
+- `z_i(x)` — contextual logit produced by the recommendation model;
 - `q_i` — item popularity prior estimated from the training data;
-- `γ` — strength of the popularity prior;
+- `γ` — strength of the popularity correction;
 - `θ` — temperature parameter;
-- `α` — entmax sparsity parameter;
+- `α` — entmax sparsity parameter.
-- `τ` — threshold defining the active support.

-The adjusted scores are transformed using a sparse entmax mapping:
+The adjusted scores are transformed using entmax:

 ```math
 p^*(z)